 A Fault Tree Analysis (FTA) is a Risk Management tool that assesses the safety-critical functions within a system’s architecture and design.
-It analyzes high-level failures and identifies all lower-level (sub-system) failures that cause it.
+It analyzes high-level failures and identifies all lower-level (sub-system) failures that cause them.
 FTA is useful during the initial product design phase as a tool for driving the design through an evaluation of both reliability and fault probability perspectives.
 It can be used to estimate and develop a system’s performance reliability requirements to reduce the likelihood of undesired events occurring.

 Fault Tree Analysis provides insight into: